 Flow Chord Pad

-The Flow Chord Pad is the fastest way to build chord progressions in Kiwisonic.
-It's a 3x3 grid — like the numpad on your keyboard — showing the chords in your key, color-coded by how naturally they follow what you just played.
+The Flow Chord Pad is a 3x3 grid — like the numpad on your keyboard — showing the chords in your key, color-coded by how naturally they follow what you just played.
 Press a number, get a chord.
-No theory required.
+No theory knowledge needed.

 Why It Matters